 Starting a new contract is always exciting.
-It’s not just the assurance of income, it’s also the chance to learn about and get involved with a new product and tech landscape.
-The best way to make sure you can be productive right out of the gate is to make sure everything is lined up before you start.
+It’s not just the promise of more money; it’s the chance to learn and get involved with a new project.

 Set expectations at the outset

-There are a lot of things that can get lost in the fray when starting a new contract, so try to get as much information up front as possible.
-We recently had one of our platform developers, Danial Mizra, share what he asks at the outset, and it’s an amazing round up of questions for the client:
+When starting a new contract, many things can get lost in the fray, so try to get as much information upfront as possible.
+We recently had one of our platform developers, Danial Mizra, share what he asks at the outset, and he shared lots of great freelance web developer tips/questions:

 - What are your expectations for this project?

 - How often do you want to communicate?

 - What is your preferred method of communication (phone/email/slack)?

 - What if I complete my working hours between Monday and Thursday and am assigned a task on Friday?